bsclifton/cloud-config/README.md

 ### Installing

 1. Create a server at cloud.godaddy.com (or using the API).
-Choose the 14.04.4 image.
+Choose the Ubuntu 14.04.4 image.
 2. SSH to the host
 3. Run the following commands: